 This blog was updated in July 2020 for accuracy and updated info.

-There are many great blogs which I mention at the bottom with detailed descriptions of how to hike the Four Pass Loop at Maroon Bells.
-However, in this blog I want to give you tips for planning your trip and for when you are on the trail.
+There are many great blogs that I mention at the bottom with detailed descriptions of how to hike the Four Pass Loop at Maroon Bells.
+However, in this blog, I want to give you tips for planning your trip and for when you are on the trail.
 There were things I was worried about and these tips would’ve helped me a lot when I was planning our trip especially since I’m fairly new to backpacking.

 Length: 26.7 mile loop

 The trail is very well marked so you don’t need to worry too much about navigation.
 We average about 2 miles per hour and we were a little slower than that for this hike, probably due to the weight of our bags.

 Basically this hike takes you through four valleys and to get from one valley to the next you need to go over the lowest point of the surrounding mountain ranges, or the “pass”.